Silversea’s Expedition Cruise Team Crafts New Itineraries and Revamps Existing Voyages

 Favorite Quote: — “When I was young, the thing I would wish for was a beautiful car.
 Today, what I wish for is a new experience, seeing a new part of the world.” — Manfredi Lefebvre

 Traveling Deeper into the Arctic

 Why Go: Silversea’s first-ever Arctic Grand Voyage is a once-in-a-lifetime experience.
-Departing July 16, 2021, the Tromso-Nome voyage will retrace the route taken by famously intrepid explorers like Roald Amundsen as you ultimately cross the Northwest Passage.
+Departing July 16, 2021, the Tromso-Kangerlussuaq voyage will retrace the route taken by famously intrepid explorers like Roald Amundsen as you ultimately cross the Northwest Passage.
 In 1906, he was the first to successfully navigate this treacherous waterway that connects the Pacific to the Atlantic and features remote, isolated natural beauty and vibrant communities.
 The Arctic Grand Voyage visits 51 destinations in seven countries over a span of 63 days.

 What Else is New: You’ll be guided through the trip by experts in the region that include mountaineers, explorers, musicians and journalists.

 Here’s a Tip: You get the best of two worlds — discovering the places first made possible by Amundsen and other explorers and yet also from the absolutely luxurious comfort of Silver Cloud, with its spa and four restaurants (including La Dame).

 Favorite Quote: “I may say that this is the greatest factor: the way in which the expedition is equipped, the way in which every difficulty is foreseen, and precautions taken for meeting or avoiding it.
 Victory awaits him who has everything in order, luck, people call it.
 Defeat is certain for him who has neglected to take the necessary precautions in time, this is called bad luck.” ― Roald Amundsen